-WHEREAS, the Executive Director has negotiated proposed Amendment No. 3 to the Maintenance Services Contract to remove scope of work and pricing related to ITS performance-based maintenance services, a copy of which is attached hereto as Exhibit A.
+WHEREAS, the Executive Director requests the Board to approve an updated version of Amendment No. 3 to the Maintenance Services Contract to containing revisions that allow Kapsch to continue providing ITS performance-based maintenance services for the Mopac Express Lane which is attached hereto as Exhibit A.

-NOW THEREFORE BE IT RESOLVED that the Board of Directors hereby approves Amendment No. 3 to the Amended and Restated Maintenance Services Contract with Kapsch TrafficCom USA, Inc. to remove scope of work and pricing related to ITS performance-based maintenance services, in the form or substantially the same form attached hereto as Exhibit A.
+NOW THEREFORE BE IT RESOLVED that the Board of Directors hereby approves the revised Amendment No. 3 to the Amended and Restated Maintenance Services Contract to allow Kapsch TrafficCom USA, Inc. to continue providing ITS performance-based maintenance services for the Mopac Express Lane in the form or substantially the same form attached hereto as Exhibit A.